fabnicolas/php-telegram-api-wrapper/README.md

 ?>
 ```

-2. Run https://your_url.com/install.php .
+2. **Run** https://your_url.com/install.php .
 It will **create the following table inside your database**:
 ```sql
 updates(update_id, message_id, from_id, from_username, date, text)
 ```
-Ah, the script will self-destruct; PHP magic. *Don't worry - your server will not explode (I hope :P)*
+...Ah, the installation script will self-destruct after use. *PHP magic.
+Don't worry - your server will not explode (I hope :P)*

-3. Start use the web server!
+3. **Start use the web server!**

 ## Understanding the project
-The project consists on a:
+The project consists on:
 - A working web server that can be deployed where you want (On a web hosting service, or in local...);
 - API wrapper classes: